mozilla/ActiveData/docs/_Caring_for_ActiveData.md

     curl -XPUT -d '{"transient": {"cluster.routing.allocation.exclude._ip" : ""}}' http://localhost:9200/_cluster/settings

- 1. Ensure all nodes are reliable - This is a lengthy process, disable the SPOT nodes, or `curl -XPUT -d '{"persistent" : {"cluster.routing.allocation.exclude.zone" : "spot"}}' http://localhost:9200/_cluster/settings`
+ 1. **Ensure all nodes are reliable** - This is a lengthy process, disable the SPOT nodes, or `curl -XPUT -d '{"persistent" : {"cluster.routing.allocation.exclude.zone" : "spot"}}' http://localhost:9200/_cluster/settings` If you do not do this step, a shutdown of a node may leave a single shard in the `spot` zone, which will be at risk of loss until it is replicated back to a safe node.
  2. Move shards off the node you plan to change `curl -XPUT -d '{"persistent" : {"cluster.routing.allocation.exclude._ip" : "172.31.0.39"}}' http://localhost:9200/_cluster/settings`
  3. Wait while ES moves the shards of the node. *Jan2016 - took 1 day to move 2 terabytes off a node.*
  4. Disable shard movement `curl -X PUT -d "{\"persistent\": {\"cluster.routing.allocation.enable\": \"none\"}}" http://localhost:9200/_cluster/settings`